InvestEdge/express-landlord/README.md

 First, we need some databases for our tenants.
 The example code for Landlord contains a MockDBClient that can be used just to see how everything is put together.
 In real-world usage, any database driver can be used (knex, sequelize, pg, etc), and each tenant would have their own dedicated database.
 For our example, we will use two instances of the mock database client instead.

-Each tenant configuration should contain a data that can be used to associate the correct database instance to each tenant.
+Each tenant configuration should contain a section that can be used to associate the correct database instance to the tenant.
 We will modify each of the configurations we have created to include connection information in a format that Knex can use (although any database library is supported).

 ```javascript
 // /tenants/localhost.tenant.js - Enthusiastic greeting